Illicium anisatum

-Illicium anisatum, with common names Japanese star anise, Aniseed tree, and sacred Anise tree, known in Japan as shikimi (樒), is a tree closely related to the Chinese star anise (Illicium verum).
+Illicium anisatum, with common names Japanese star anise, aniseed tree, and sacred anise tree, known in Japanese as shikimi (樒), is an evergreen shrub or small tree closely related to the Chinese star anise (Illicium verum).
 Since it is highly toxic, the fruit is not edible; instead, the dried and powdered leaves are burned as incense in Japan.
-Its branches and evergreen leaves are considered highly sacred by Japanese Buddhists due to aversion from insects and their ability to remain fresh after pruning.
+Its branches and evergreen leaves are considered highly sacred by Japanese Buddhists due to insects' aversion to them and their ability to remain fresh after pruning.

-Illicium anisatum is native to Japan.
-It is similar to the Chinese star anise, but its fruit is smaller and with a weaker odour, reputed to be more similar to the aroma of cardamom than to that of anise.
+The sacred anise tree is native to parts of east Asia including Japan, South Korea and Taiwan.
+It normally grows between 6-15 ft with leaves that are simple, arranged alternately and oval in shape and about 1 to 3 inin length.
+Its cream or white colored flowers have numerous petals and are clustered around the leaf axils.
+Its fruit is a dry follicle similar to the Chinese star anise, but toxic, smaller and with a weaker odour, reputed to be more similar to the aroma of cardamom than to that of anise.

 Due to its poisonous nature, its seeds have been used as a fish poison as well as a natural agricultural pesticide and to repel animals from digging the grounds of Japanese graveyards.
 Its seeds have also been used medicinally to treat toothache and dermatitis topically, since it is unsuitable for internal use.

 Toxicity and accidental use in food products

-Japanese star anise contains Anisatin, Shikimin, and Shikimitoxin, which cause severe inflammation of the kidneys, urinary tract, and digestive organs.
+Japanese star anise contains anisatin, shikimin, and shikimitoxin, which cause severe inflammation of the kidneys, urinary tract, and digestive organs.
 Other compounds present in toxic species of Illicium are safrole and eugenol, which are not present in the edible Chinese star anise and are used to identify its toxicity.
 Shikimic acid, a substance also present in Japanese star anise, is so-called after the plant's Japanese name.

 Due to its morphological similarities, it is impossible to distinguish Chinese and Japanese star anise in dried or processed form by their appearance only, and can only be unequivocally determined by using botanical microscopy.
 This process must be done before the plants have been made into tea and dried out.